jasonbaker/envbuilder/README.md

 define default values to be used in each section.

 * *envbuilder* - Here's where we actually define a parcel.
-There are currently only two options that need to be defined: build and checkout.
+There are currently only two options that need to be defined: setup and checkout.

 You'll notice that in both of these options, we use something called *string interpolation*.
 Every part that begins with a $ is defined